readthedocs/website/content/pages/choosing-a-platform.rst

-:title: Comparing our two sites
+:title: Choosing a platform
-:description: Learn more about our two different deployments
+:description: Learn more about our two different platforms and which one is right for you.
 :template: docutils_page

 ..
 TODO: Figure out how to reuse substitions